Features of NAS QNAP TVS-873e Data Recovery in Home Situations

 Yes, improper network configuration or firewall settings can potentially result in data loss on NAS QNAP TVS-873e devices.
 If the network configuration is not properly set up, it may lead to connectivity issues, data corruption, or even loss of data access.
 Similarly, incorrect firewall settings can block necessary network traffic, preventing the NAS device from functioning properly and potentially causing data loss.
 It is crucial to ensure that network configurations and firewall settings are correctly configured to protect the data integrity and accessibility of the NAS device.

-Although NAS TVS-873e can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TVS-873e can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view